Painting your island can really add a fun design element to any kitchen. I’m sharing this kitchen island makeover that did just that!

-Since we made the island out of ‘ready to go’ cabinets from Lowe’s they had no finished wood panel on the back.
+Since we made the island out of ‘ready to go’ cabinets from Lowe’s they were unfinished on the back.

-When I decided to paint the island in the Duck Egg Chalk Paint, I thought it would be best to put bead board on the smooth sides to have continuity of the back.
+When I decided to paint the island in the Duck Egg, I thought it would be best to put bead board on the smooth sides to have continuity with the back.

-Plus I like detail and thought the flat panels on the sides would look boring.
+Plus I like detail and thought the flat panels on the sides would look boring/plain.